serradura/u-observers/README.md

 [⬆️ &nbsp; Back to Top](#table-of-contents-)

-### Passing a context for your observers
+### Sharing a context with your observers

-To pass a context (any kind of Ruby object) for one or more observers, you will need to use the `context:` keyword as the last argument of the `#attach` method.
+To share a context value (any kind of Ruby object) with one or more observers, you will need to use the `:context` keyword as the last argument of the `#attach` method.
+This feature gives you a unique opportunity to share a value in the attaching moment.

-When the observer method receives two arguments, the first one will be the subject, and the second one an instance of `Micro::Observers::Event`.
+When the observer method receives two arguments, the first one will be the subject, and the second one an instance of `Micro::Observers::Event` that will have the given context value.

 ```ruby
 class Order